-The following points will give you steer on what you should include in your brief but be sure to tailor these to reflect the needs of your business.
+The following tips will give you steer on what you should include in your brief but be sure to tailor these to reflect the needs of your business.

 - Include all relevant information here to build a better picture

 - Provide information about your business, service or product

 - How would your client or customer describe your business?

 - What are the results from previous campaigns?

 - What do you need to know to influence this current campaign?

 - You need to clearly define the goals for your campaign here